boyanraichev/tat-js/README.md

 **Scroll Functions**

-Additional scroll-related functions are contained in the tatScroll object.
+Additional scroll-related functions.

 ***Sticky Header***

 Use ".js-sticky" class on the header or other element you want to make sticky.
 Use CSS to actually make the element sticky - the script only adds the respective class when the page is scrolled to the set offset.

 ***Element in viewport***

+Use *js-inview* class on an element and when the element is scrolled into the viewport it will gain the *in-viewport* class.